Rahal Letterman Lanigan Racing: 2006–2008

-Part-time (2009–2011)
+2009–2011: Part time

 RLR did not participate full-time in the 2009 season due to a lack of sponsorship.
 With the sponsorship of DAFCA they participated in the 2009 Indianapolis 500, where driver Oriol Servià, after starting on the ninth row, advanced to tenth place but completed only 98 laps before being forced to quit due to mechanical problems.

 In 2010, the team again failed to secure sponsorship for the full season.
 At the 2010 Indianapolis 500, the team arranged a one-race sponsorship entry for Graham Rahal.
 Rahal ran in the top ten until a blocking penalty shuffled him back in the standings, and he finished 12th.

 In December 2010, Mike Lanigan, former co-owner of Newman-Haas-Lanigan Racing with Carl Haas and actor Paul Newman, became co-owner of what was renamed Rahal Letterman Lanigan Racing.

 The team signed Jay Howard to drive the #88 car with Service Central sponsorship for the 2011 Indy 500.
 Bertrand Baguette also joined the team at the 500.
 Howard finished 30th after losing a wheel following a pit stop on lap 61, while Baguette would lead 11 laps late in the race before needing to pit for fuel with 3 laps to go.
 He would finish 7th.